Merovius/website-review/content/posts/2019-06-12-birdseye-go.markdown

 done by a compiler (which analyzes and checks the source code and transforms it into an executable format) and a runtime (which provides the necessary environment to actually run the code).
 There are many such combinations and they all differ a bit more or a bit less.
-Examples are
+Examples are:

 * `gc`, a compiler and runtime written in pure Go (with some assembly) by the Go team themselves and versioned and released together with the language.